ethandsmith/DrSmith/README.md

   * `skip_tags` - do not vote if the post contains any of these tags
   * `only_tags` - only vote if the post includes at least one of these tags

+  * `global`
+    * `mode`
+      * `head` - the last block
+      * `irreversible` - (default) the block that is confirmed by 2/3 of all block producers and is thus irreversible!

 #### Overview

-Dr. Doogie (`drdoogie.rb`) is a voting bot that will trail the votes of other accounts in order to then mirror their voting pattern.
+Dr. Smith (`drsmith.rb`) is a voting bot that will trail the votes of other accounts in order to then mirror their voting pattern.
+[Based on @inertia's "Dr. Doogie" voting bot,](https://gist.github.com/inertia186/d57c9bc744f05ada01d173521c01df8a) Dr. Smith allows absolute percentage voting instead of a scaled percentage.

+For example, Dr. Doogie would normally scale your account's vote to a percentage of the trailed account's vote, i.e. if you were trailing curie and it voted at 20% and your 'scale_votes' parameter was set at 5%, your account would vote at 1%.

+Dr. Smith, however, would vote on each post that curie voted on with the absolute value of 'scale_votes'

 ---